broadwayinc/skapi-documentation/service-settings/service-settings.md

 You can freeze your database to prevent any write operations.

 When you freeze your database, all your user's write operations will be blocked, and only the read operations will be allowed.
+When this in enabled only the service owner can write to the database.